-BIM Coordinators work in a variety of capacities with responsibilities for fitting people together, designing 3D models, and analyzing structural designs involving different areas related to construction such as architecture, structural analysis, electrical systems, and plumbing.
-Building information modeling is an area of digital technology that has become popular within the construction industry as well as enhancing career opportunities for people who have skills with 3D modeling as well as being able to communicate effectively with Architects, Engineers, Project Managers, and clients for getting projects done on time and within budget.
+BIM Coordinators work in a variety of capacities with responsibilities for coordinating people, designing 3D models, and analyzing structural designs involving different areas related to construction such as architecture, structural analysis, electrical systems, and plumbing.
+Building Information Modeling is an area of digital technology that has become popular within the construction industry while also enhancing career opportunities for people who have skills with 3D modeling and are able to communicate effectively with Architects, Engineers, Project Managers, and clients to get projects done on time and within budget.
 Knowledge of BIM can open up career options for working in several areas within the construction industry.

 Gaining skills for becoming a BIM Coordinator can include gaining certification through an Autodesk certificate program.
-The main benefit of certification is for developing consistent methods for working and designing 3D models or with data analysis on construction and manufacturing projects.
-This is important for working effectively with BIM methodologies, especially on construction projects, for not only developing blueprints or 3D models but for also analyzing data and collaborating with other professionals involved.
-BIM certification can also help with adhering to professional and community standards for applying local requirements and codes as well as working with the people involved on construction projects.
+The main benefit of certification is developing consistent methods for working and designing 3D models or conducting data analysis on construction and manufacturing projects.
+This is important for working effectively with BIM methodologies, especially on construction projects, not only for developing blueprints or 3D models but also for analyzing data and collaborating with other professionals involved.
+BIM certification can also help with adhering to professional and community standards to apply local requirements and codes as well as working with the people involved on construction projects.

 Hard Skills for BIM Coordinators